Is Ketamine Safe

 Drug metabolism in the liver.

-How long ketamine stays in your system depending on how it is administered.
-Ketamine is quickly metabolized by the liver into less active metabolites after administration and approximately 90% of ketamine is excreted in the urine in the form of metabolites.
-Ketamine’s half life, which is the time it takes for the total amount of drug in the body to be reduced by 50%, is about 2.5 hours in adults and 1 to 2 hours in children.
+How long ketamine stays in your system depends on how it is administered.
+Ketamine is quickly metabolized by the liver into less active metabolites after administration, and approximately 90% of ketamine is excreted in the urine in the form of metabolites.
+Ketamine’s half-life, which is the time it takes for the total amount of drug in the body to be reduced by 50%, is about 2.5 hours in adults and 1 to 2 hours in children.
 In terms of its effects, ketamine is mostly eliminated after 4-5 half-lives and should be out of an adult’s system in about 10 to 12.5 hours, depending on age, body mass, metabolic rate, drug dosage, and route of administration can affect the duration and elimination of the drug.
 It has been found that ketamine and its metabolites can be detected in:

 • Hair up to 4 months after a single dose.

-• Scalp samples collected by a wet cotton swab up to 48 hours after administration of the drug.
+• Scalp samples were collected by a wet cotton swab up to 48 hours after administration of the drug.
 In a study of urine samples collected from hospitalized.

 • In the urine of children who had received ketamine as an anesthetic up to 11 days after drug administration and its metabolites could be detected for up to 14 days.